MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 #### Overview of Microsoft Dynamics GP taxes

-You’ll complete two procedures to set up your taxes; setting up tax details and setting up tax schedules.
+You'll complete two procedures to set up your taxes; setting up tax details and setting up tax schedules.
 At the most basic level, the difference between tax details and tax schedules is this: